appium/python-client/README.md

 Since **v1.0.0**, only Python 3.7+ is supported.

 Since **v2.0.0**, the base selenium client version is v4.
-The version only works in W3C WebDriver protocol format.
+The version only works in the W3C WebDriver protocol format.
-If you would like to use the old protocol (MJSONWP), please use v1 Appium Python client.
+If you would like to use the old protocol (MJSONWP), please use the v1 Appium Python client.

 ### Quick migration guide from v1 to v2
 - Enhancement